-Zana Fraillon was born in Melbourne Australia, but spent her early childhood in San Francisco.
+Zana was born, and currently lives in Melbourne/Naarm, but spent her early childhood in San Francisco.
 As a child Zana always had her head in a book.
 This could have been because she was 8 years-old before anyone realised that she was incredibly near-sighted and probably couldn’t see anything further away than the words in a book.
 But regardless of its origins, her love of reading has remained central to her life and work.
-'I grew up in a house that had a whole room full of books and comfy chairs and this was my favourite place to be.’

-Zana studied history at university before training to be a primary school teacher and both these passions influence her approach to writing.
+Zana has degrees in history and teaching and is currently undertaking a PhD in Creative Writing at LaTrobe University.
 Through meticulous research she has also discovered that it is essential to eat copious amounts of chocolate in order to write anything at all, and that walking with an octopus can sometimes be the best method of discovering plot.

-Zana lives in Melbourne, with her three children, husband and two dogs, and still always has her head in a book, despite now using glasses to see anything further away.
-When Zana isn’t reading or writing, she likes to explore the museums and hidden passageways scattered across Melbourne.
+Zana still always has her head in a book, despite now using glasses to see anything further away, and when she isn’t reading or writing, she likes to explore the museums and hidden passageways scattered across Melbourne.
 They provide the same excitement as that moment before opening a new book – preparing to step into the unknown where a whole world of possibilities awaits.